 Harkov makes a point of supplying two cover letters: “One is the table of contents and one explains who you are, [where] you put your income, your assets post-closing, and your debt-to-income ratio.
 So if a board member doesn't want to read the whole package, they can get everything they need from these two parts," he says.

 5. Flattery will get you everywhere (only if you're sincere)

-"Compliment the building—honestly—in the buyer's intro letter, because every member of the board chose to live in the building," says Hoffman.
+"Compliment the building—honestly—in the buyer's intro letter, because every member of the board chose to live in the building," says Betsy Hoffman, a real estate salesperson with Engel & Völkers Brownstone Brooklyn.
 "By adding a few lines highlighting the pros, it's a great way to acknowledge the smart financial choice they once made,” she says.